Publishing Best Practices

-IMPORTANT!
 You should view publishing a resource the same as publishing a research paper.
-Once published, you can no longer change a resource's content or metadata description.
-Please make sure you are ready to publish your resource before you use the following steps.
+Follow these recommendations to ensure that your resource is well organized and described.
+Once published, you can no longer change a resource's content, and can change only limited metadata fields.
+Please make sure you are ready to publish your resource before following these steps.

 Before you Publish a Resource

-- Remember that you can no longer change a resource's content or metadata description so it is important to ensure all metadata fields are filled in as thoroughly as possible.
+- After publication, you can no longer change a resource's content, and only some of the metadata can be altered, so ensure all metadata fields are completed as thoroughly as possible.

-- Note that to formally publish, you must have a complete profile page with all required fields filled out.
+- Note that to formally publish, you must have completed the required fields in your profile page.

 Permanently Publish a Resource and Obtain a Digital Object Identifier (DOI)